 1. Pest Information

 Phyllosticta citricarpa (McAlpine) Aa, the causal agent of “citrus black spot” disease, is a leaf-spotting and fruit-blemishing fungus affecting Citrus, Poncirus trifoliata and Fortunella and their hybrids.
-Except for Citrus aurantium L. and its hybrids, Citrus latifolia (Swingle), and most likely Citrus maxima (Burm.)
-Merri (pers. comm.
-Marcel van Raak), all commercially grown Citrus species are susceptible (Aguilar-Vildoso et al., 2002; Kotzé, 2000).
+Except for Citrus aurantium L. and its hybrids, Citrus latifolia (Swingle), all commercially grown Citrus species are susceptible (Aguilar-Vildoso et al., 2002; Kotzé, 2000).
 Citrus limon L. is particularly susceptible and thus it is usually the first Citrus species to show symptoms of the disease once the pathogen is introduced into a new area (Kotzé, 2000).

-Citrus black spot was first recorded in Australia in 1895 on Citrus sinensis (Benson, 1895).
-It is now present in some citrus-producing areas of Africa, Asia, Australia, and North and South America (CABI, 2011; NAPPO, 2010; Schubert et al., 2012).
-CBS disease has not been confirmed from Europe, Central America or the Caribbean region (CABI, 2011; CABI/EPPO, 1998; EPPO/CABI, 1997; NAPPO, 2010).
+Citrus black spot disease was first recorded in Australia in 1895 on Citrus sinensis (Benson, 1895).
+It is now present in many citrus-producing areas of Africa (Angola, Ghana, Kenya, Mozambique, Namibia, South Africa, Tunisia, Uganda, Zambia, and Zimbabwe), Asia (Bhutan, China, Hong Kong, India, Indonesia, Philippines, and Taiwan), Australia, and North and South America (CABI, 2022; NAPPO, 2010; EPPO, 2022; Schubert et al., 2012).
+CBS disease has not been confirmed from Europe, or Central America (EPPO, 2022; NAPPO, 2010).
+The pathogen P. citricarpa was reported in Malta, Portugal and Italy (Guarnacia, et al., 2017).

-P. citricarpa has economic impact mainly because of the external blemishes it causes, which makes citrus fruit unsuitable for the fresh market (Spósito, 2003).
+The disease has economic impact mainly because of the external blemishes it causes, which makes citrus fruit unsuitable for the fresh market (Spósito, 2003).
 Severe infections may cause premature fruit drop (Kotzé, 2000).
 Some losses due to fruit drop occur in years favourable for pest development and when fruit is held on the trees past peak maturity (CABI, 2011).
 In addition, latently infected (asymptomatic) fruit at harvest may still develop symptoms during transport or storage (Kotzé, 1996).

-The epidemiology of citrus black spot is influenced by the availability of inoculum, the occurrence of environmental conditions favourable for infection (i.e. warm, wet and humid conditions), the growth cycle of the citrus tree, and the age of the fruit and leaves in relation to their susceptibility to infection (Kotzé, 1981, 2000).
+The epidemiology of citrus black spot is influenced by availability of inoculum, occurrence of environmental conditions favourable for infection (i.e. warm, wet and humid conditions), growth cycle of the citrus tree, and age of the fruit and leaves in relation to their susceptibility to infection (Kotzé, 1981, 2000).
 In areas where rain is confined to a single season, pseudothecia with ascospores, produced exclusively on leaf litter, are the main source of inoculum.
 Where rain is not confined to a single season, where out-of-season fruit with lesions remains on the trees after flowering and fruit set, or where successive and irregular flowering occurs in the cultivated citrus species and varieties, pycnidia with conidia of P. citricarpa are also important as inoculum sources (Kotzé, 1981; Spósito et al., 2008, 2011).

 Pseudothecia develop 40–180 days after leaf drop, depending on the frequency of wetting and drying as well as on the prevailing temperatures (Kotzé, 1981).
-Citrus leaves drop all year round in some countries and seasonally in others, and this affects the availability of inoculum.
-The optimum temperature for pseudothecial formation is 21–28 °C; no pseudothecia are formed below 7 °C or above 35 °C (Lee and Huang, 1973).
-Ascospore release takes place during rainfall and occasionally during irrigation or when there is heavy dew (Kiely, 1949a; Kotzé, 2000).
-Ascospore discharges are closely influenced by the rainfall pattern (Kotzé, 1981).
+Citrus leaves can drop all year round in some countries and seasonally in others, and this affects the availability of inoculum (Erickson and Brannaman, 1960).
+The optimum temperature for pseudothecial formation is 21–28 °C; no pseudothecia are formed below 10 °C or above 35 °C (Lee and Huang, 1973; Fourie et al., 2013).
+Ascospore discharges are closely influenced by the rainfall pattern (Kotzé, 1981; 2000; Fourie et al., 2013; Moyo et al., 2020).
 Ascospores are forcibly released up to a height of 1.2 cm above pseudothecia and are carried by air currents throughout the canopy and over long distances (Kiely, 1949a).
 The critical period for infection starts at fruit set and lasts 4–6 months, but the first symptoms on fruit do not appear until more than 6 months after fruit set (Baldassari et al., 2006).
 In Brazil, fruit of C. sinensis “Valencia” and “Natal” varieties are susceptible until at least 24 weeks after the fall of 75% of the petals, when they are 5–6 cm in diameter (Baldassari et al., 2006).